 Bear in mind that some states do have laws that sometimes allow emotional support animals into public places.
 You might want to check your local area, but even if these laws are in place, they may not allow for your emotional support dog to enter a Walmart store if they have the signage that says that these dogs are not allowed.

-As mentioned, ordinary dogs without any special training as a service animal won’t be allowed into Walmart stores.
+As mentioned, ordinary dogs without any special training as service animals won’t be allowed into Walmart stores.

-Can I take my dog into Walmart in a stroller?
+Can I Take My Dog to Walmart in a Stroller?

 Dog strollers are getting more and more popular, and they do remove a few of the reasons that dogs aren’t allowed in stores, like leaving a mess on the floor or their leash getting tangled up.